Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v3/readme.md

 await gapi.client.drive.drives.create({ requestId: "requestId",  });

 /*
-Permanently deletes a shared drive for which the user is an organizer.
+Permanently deletes a shared drive for which the user is an `organizer`.
 The shared drive cannot contain any untrashed items.
 */
 await gapi.client.drive.drives.delete({ driveId: "driveId",  });